MonetDB/monetdb-spark/README.md

 # MonetDB-Spark

 MonetDB-Spark adds some MonetDB-specific functionality to Spark.
-In particular,

 1. It provides a [Dialect] that tweaks the mapping between Spark's data types and MonetDB's data types.
 This is mostly used when